microsoft/reverse-proxy/samples/ReverseProxy.LetsEncrypt.Sample/README.md

 # Lets Encrypt Sample

 [Lets Encrypt](https://letsencrypt.org/) is a certificate authority (CA) that provides HTTPS (SSL/TLS) certificates for free.
 This sample shows how to add Lets Encrypt for TLS termination in YARP by integrating with [LettuceEncrypt](https://github.com/natemcmaster/LettuceEncrypt).
-It allows to set up TLS between the client and YARP and then use HTTP communication to the backend.
+It allows to set up TLS between the client and YARP with minimal configuration.

 The sample includes the following parts: